 I am Swapna Kishore, a muddled collection of multiple roles, the predominant ones currently being writer, blogger, and resource person for dementia/ caregiving in India.

-I write stories that insist on coming out, even if they get mangled in the process.
-I write serious stuff and fun stuff as part of my professional work and my volunteer work.
-I write about personal things that touch me, and things that make me wonder.
-And when I am puzzled, I write to understand things.
+I write stuff that insists on coming out, even if it gets mangled in the process.
+I have written both serious stuff and fun stuff as part of my professional work and my volunteer work.
+I have written about personal things that touch me, and things that make me wonder.
+And when puzzled, I have written to understand things.

-On the personal side, hmmm.
-Long ago, in what seems another lifetime, I studied engineering and management (IITD and IIMA), and then went through a series of jobs and assignments before ending up as the muddle I currently am.
+For those who want to know more, long ago, in what seems another lifetime, I studied engineering and management (IITD and IIMA), and then went through a series of jobs and assignments before ending up as the muddle I currently am.
 I live in India with my husband, Rajesh Naik.
-My son, Vipul Naik, is much into mathematics.
+My son, Vipul Naik, is much into mathematics and other such stuff.

 On the personal side, hmmm.
 I have been looking for ways to simplify things and achieve that elusive work-life balance for years.
 Concepts from minimalism have helped, as have some really good books around how to prioritise etc., though I admit it is easier to read the books and watch the videos rather than do what is required.
 Alas, I have also found that the life clean-up happens in layers – once a set is done, I notice something else that could be simplified/ optimized.
 I have managed quite a bit on this front as such, but much remains to be done for the work-life balance.

 To-do lists notwithstanding, I love reading and taking relaxed walks when time permits (or even if it doesn’t).
 I am at my creative best while finding excuses, I mean reasons, to avoid socializing.
 I like to call myself a “realist” though I’m not sure how that matches with the hours and hours I can spend re-reading the Harry Potter books.
 Which reminds me, if you know where I can get a time turner, do let me know.